Skip to main content

 Physical Signs

-• Racing heart and rapid breathing when frustrated
+• Heart pounding, breathing fast when they’re frustrated

 Behavioral Signs